• What is umbilical cord blood?

 • How will my samples be taken?

-Samples will be collected by trained medical staff following standard operating procedures to ensure safety and quality, across partnering hospitals.
+Samples will be collected by trained medical staff following written procedures to ensure safety and quality.
+Typically, blood, urine, saliva, and physical measurements (if applicable) will be taken during your scheduled appointment.

 Read More Read Less